 We often put so much time and effort in looking for presents that match the personality and lifestyle of the recipient—though it’s what makes gifting special, it’s time consuming and stressful sometimes.
 This year, I gave gifts of experience (which narrows down my search); I chose dining gift cards but not just any random kind of dining.
 I found local places offering cuisines of their preferences that will bring back special memories (like the Yucatan place for our friends who spent their honeymoon in Cancun) or create new ones.
 I print them at home and insert them inside personal, hand-written Christmas letters.
 I didn’t participate in the annual holiday shopping ordeal—it’s Christmas season after all.
 The season for peace and joy.

 - REMEMBER LONG DISTANCE FRIENDS.

 I have great appreciation for epistolary so I wrote Christmas letters to friends who are miles/oceans away.
 Letter-writing is a lost art form nowadays but I still practice it every once in a while.
 I also find it somewhat therapeutic.
-Sometimes, I even include a printed photo I took of what I write about (or even just a simple “selfie” of us together) which I think makes it more endearing.
+Sometimes, I even include a printed photo I took of what I write about or a photo of our past get-together which I think makes it more endearing.